Article

 Companies with Chinese ownership and/or Chinese pre-production

-For companies with Chinese shareholders and companies that are significantly dependent on the use of Chinese inputs, the situation becomes "challenging", especially for products for which the US is a significant market.
-In addition to the 10-20% tariffs on EU products threatened by President-elect Donald Trump, these companies could be hit by further US measures as tariffs of up to 60% are planned on Chinese products.
+For companies with Chinese shareholders and companies that are significantly dependent on the use of Chinese preliminary products, the situation becomes even more "challenging", especially for products the US is a significant market for.
+In addition to the 10-20% tariffs on EU products threatened by President-elect Donald Trump, these companies could be hit by further US measures as tariffs of up to 60% planned for Chinese products.
 It is not yet clear to what extent these tariffs will be applied only to Chinese products or also to products with Chinese components and/or from companies with a Chinese ownership structure.
 However, there are already signs of an imminent escalation of the conflict, particularly in the technology sector.
 Companies are therefore well advised to analyze their supply chains in detail as part of their existing de-risking & de-coupling strategies (and possibly beyond) and to develop mitigation strategies for the conceivable scenarios now, in order to be prepared for any measures and to be able to mitigate their negative consequences.
 Possible options include alternative sourcing, the use of alternative intermediates, alternative supply chains or partial relocation of production.

-We advise companies of all sizes and from all sectors - from international SMEs to DAX-listed companies - on all relevant issues such as supply chain optimisation, decoupling or customs optimisation.
-Our expertise in US trade policy and legislation and our global presence make us the ideal partner for developing and implementing risk mitigation strategies.
+We advise companies of all sizes and from all sectors - from international SMEs to DAX-listed companies - on all relevant issues such as supply chain optimization, decoupling or customs optimization.
+Our expertise in US trade policy and legislation and our global presence make us the ideal partner for developing and implementing risk mitigation strategies from a holistic point of view.

 Published: November 2024